 As a geology major at UAA, you may qualify for numerous scholarships, awards and grants that help pay for college.
 UAA scholarship opportunities include the Dr. Ruth A.M.
 Schmidt Memorial Scholarship.
 Local and national organizations and private funders include the American Institute of Professional Geologists, the Alaska Geological Society, the Geophysical Society of Alaska, the Chugach Gem and Mineral Society, the Alaska Space Grant Program, the Cook Inlet Regional Citizens Advisory Council and the Edward and Anna Range Schmidt Charitable Trust.
 Learn more about financial aid opportunities at UAA.

 Observe features developed over the past several hundred million years.
 Explore the effects of natural events, such as the 1964 Great Alaska earthquake.
 Access dozens of field locations within an hour drive.
 All of these experiences and more are available to you at the University of Alaska Anchorage.

 Among the program’s diverse spectrum of courses, the UAA Geological Sciences department offers some online classes that fulfill program requirements and help you earn your degree.

 Connecting higher education and local industry

 The professional geological sciences community in Anchorage and across Alaska is actively involved with and invested in the success of UAA’s geology program.
-Local companies provide guest speakers, field placements, program donations and more to enhance your learning opportunities.
+Local companies provide internships, guest speakers, field placements, program donations and more to enhance your learning opportunities.
 For example, the U.S. Geological Survey (USGS) is home to the Alaska Volcano Observatory and the Alaska Science Center, and is within walking distance of UAA.
 The USGS provides students with networking and internship opportunities with professional geologists.